BorowiecK2018/Reflection/README.md

+# Reflection 10
+## 04/20/2018
+This wee I've finished my pizza project I imported pictures of pizza sizes and toppings.
+The pizza project was basicly a pizza ordering site that lets your order pizza from.
+This week i've also learned how to change the text font on the site.
+Another thing that I accomplished this week is I finnaly found how to use my resources and I relized I know how to do it better when someone doesn't tell me about.

+___

 # Reflection 9
 ## 04/13/2018
 This week we learned how to make a site that orders pizza.
 I also learned how to find a site that shows you examples of code that works.
 Another thing we learned was how to change the background color of my site and the text color.
 The next thing I learned to do is use my resources and what the best way to solve the problem I'm given.

 ---

 # Reflection 8